python/typing/docs/source/best_practices.rst

 Generally, use ``Any`` when a type cannot be expressed appropriately with the current type system or using the correct type is unergonomic.

-If a function accepts virtually any object as an argument, for example because it's only passed to ``str()``, use ``object`` instead of ``Any`` as type annotation.
+If a function accepts every possible object as an argument, for example because it's only passed to ``str()``, use ``object`` instead of ``Any`` as type annotation.
 Similarly, if the return value of a callback is ignored, annotate it with ``object``::